acrandal/Gesture_PAJ7620/README.md

 NOTE: The X coordinate is reversed in gesture mode by default so 0 is on the right.
 This can be flipped with the invertXAxis() interface, but will also reverse the gestures (GES_LEFT becomes GES_RIGHT, Clockwise becomes Anti-Clockwise).

+getObjectVelocityX and getObjectVelocityY poll for a velocity of any object crossing the sensor's view.
+They return 0 if no object is in view or if the object isn't moving.
+They return an int from -63 to 63.
+Negative and positive refer to the direction of travel.

+isObjectInView returns true if there's an object in view.

 ---

 ## Library History ##